 - Finalized by the final brick shortly after:

-- When G-Man compliments Sex Bob-Omb on their set, the lead guitarist wets himself, though it's more from overwhelming joy than fear.
+- When Gideon compliments Sex Bob-omb on their set, Stephen wets himself (as made evident by a big word "PEE" and a helpful arrow), though it's more from overwhelming joy than fear.
 From the look on his face he could be having a spontaneous orgasm, but that might have pushed the movie past a PG-13 rating.

-- Brought Down to Normal: Todd, which provides the turning point in Scott's fight with him.
+- Brought Down to Normal: Todd after being de-veganized, which provides the turning point in Scott's fight with him.

 - Burning Rubber: In one scene, Ramona's casual skating cuts a melting trail through several inches of snow and ice.
 One wonders what would happen if she really booked it.
 This, in addition to her use of the Subspace Highway, is probably why she's such a good delivery girl.
 Of course, this is more likely meant to signify that she is smoking hot.
 As if anyone needed a hint.